Have you ever heard the saying, “content is king”?

 Then, I would share the custom URL provided.

 You can still schedule your content using tools such as Buffer and Hootsuite.
-These tools will not strip the custom paramters from the URL.
+These tools will not strip the custom parameters from the URL.

 Now, when I look in Google Analytics I will be able to see exactly how much traffic came to my site from the links I shared using Buzzbundle, and from which specific channels.